UrosZdravkovic/UrosZdravkovic/README.md

 **Frontend Developer | Automation Engineer | n8n Enthusiast**

 Frontend developer working with React and TypeScript.
 I got into automation because it felt like the most practical skill I could add—why build an app if the processes around it are still manual?
-Now I create both the interfaces users see and the workflows running behind the scenes.---
+Now I create both the interfaces users see and the workflows running behind the scenes.

 ## 🚀 Profile